curl/everything-curl/usingcurl/downloads/url-named.md

 filename part of the URL that you provide.
 This is important.
 You specify the URL and curl picks the name from this data.
-If the site redirects curl further (and if you tell curl to follow redirects), it does not change the filename curl will use for storing this.
+If the site redirects curl further (and if you tell curl to follow redirects), it does not change the filename curl uses for storing this.

 ## Use the URL's filename part for all URLs